Ayatalat0101/Mova/README.md

 # Movies App 🎬

-Hi, do you like movies? 😁 Try MoviesApp  <a href=//github>here</a>.
-There are currently 4 themes in the app.
-Search for your favourite movie and add it to your favourites.
+Hi, do you like movies?

 #Flutter 3.7.3
 #dart 2.19.2